 Asia is home to a diversity of ethnic groups, languages, and cultures, which coexist with each other and depend on each other.
-These diverse cultures have served not only as guardians of the priceless legacy of our long history and tradition, but also as sources of inspiration.
+These diverse cultures have served not only as guardians of their long history and traditions, but also as sources of innovation.

-However, in the current era of globalization, there is a danger that Asian cultures may lose their distinctive features due to the encroaching standardization of culture.
-It is therefore vital to preserve, develop, and promote the harmonious coexistence of the diverse Asian cultures.
+However, with the advance of globalization, we face the risk that Asia may lose its unique cultures due to the encroaching cultural homogenization.
+It is therefore vital to preserve, nurture and promote the harmonious coexistence of Asian cultures.

 History of the Fukuoka Prize